penguineer/synctexng-rmq-server/README.md

 * `RMQ_VHOST`: Virtual host for RabbitMQ (default `/`)
 * `RMQ_QUEUE_TEX_REQUESTS`: Queue for TeX requests (default `tex-requests`)

+## API

+The service accepts ZIP archives containing LaTeX files in its root and compiles them into PDF documents.
+Up to eight passes are performed to ensure that all references are resolved.
+After eight passes, compilation is aborted and the log files are returned together with the PDF generated so far.

+*WIP* Currently the archive must contain exactly one `.tex` file, which is chosen as the main document.
+If more than one `.tex` file is present, the first one in the ZIP file listing is chosen.
+Other files can be included as needed.

+The response is sent to the `replyTo` queue specified in the request message and contains a ZIP archive with the compiled PDF document, if compilation was successful, and the log files generated during each pass.

+*WIP* If the message cannot be processed, it is discarded.
+A more robust error handling is planned.

 ## Run with Docker

 With the configuration stored in a file `.env`, the service can be run as follows: